SDWebImage/SDWebImageAVIFCoder/README.md

 github "SDWebImage/SDWebImageAVIFCoder"
 ```

+Note: Carthage dependency of `libaom` using the C implementation codec, instead of original SIMD/SSE/AVX accelerated and assembly implementation, because it need extra dependency (CMake && NASM build tool).

+The C implementation make it possible to cross-platform in tvOS/watchOS as well.
+But if you're care about performance, try CocoaPods instead.

 ## Usage

 To use AVIF coder, you should firstly add the `SDImageAVIFCoder.sharedCoder` to the coders manager.
 Then you can call the View Category method to start load AVIF images.